 Christmas Easter Summer J3 Classics An introduction to the Greek gods.
 The myths of Kronos and Rhea, Daedalus and Icarus, Perseus and Medusa.
 The story of Hercules.
+The myths of Pandora's Box and Echo and Narcissus.
 The importance of oral storytelling.
 Extracts from Homer's Odyssey: The Cyclops, Circe and the return to Ithaca.
-J4 Latin Coverage of Book I of the Cambridge Latin Course Stages I - 6 of the Cambridge Latin Course Latin nouns in all cases in declensions I-3.
-Review of Latin verb tenses (present, imperfect and perfect) and further detail on verb conjugations.
-The Trojan War: the birth of Paris, the judgement of Paris, the wrath of Achilles and the Trojan Horse.
-Latin Course Stage II - 12 of the Cambridge Latin Course J5 Latin Coverage of the Cullen and Taylor Latin to GCSE course Chapters I and 2 of Cullen and Taylor Latin to GCSE Course.
-Latin nouns in the nominative and accusative case.
-Latin verbs in the present, imperfect and perfect tenses.
-Roman Civilisation Topics: Daily life, dinner parties, the theatre and slavery.
-Chapters 3 and 4 of Cullen and Taylor Latin to GCSE course Completing Chapter 4 of Culler and Taylor Latin to GCSE course then translation of Roman myths
+J4 Latin Coverage of Book I of the Cambridge Latin Course Stages I - 6 of the Cambridge Latin Course Stages 7 - 11 of the Cambridge Latin Course Stage 11 - 12 of the Cambridge Latin Course J5 Latin Coverage of the Cullen and Taylor Latin to GCSE course Chapters I and 2 of Cullen and Taylor Latin to GCSE course Chapters 3 and 4 of Cullen and Taylor Latin to GCSE course Completing Chapter 4 of Cullen and Taylor Latin to GCSE course then translation of Roman myths